dongmengxi/dongmengxi.github.io/_pages/cv.md

 <hr>

-This is a weekly seminar (online/offline) of Shanghai University, in the areas of geometric analysis, convex geometry, complex geometry, partial differential equations, functional analysis, and other related subjects.
+This is a weekly seminar (online/offline) at Shanghai University, in the areas of geometric analysis, convex geometry, complex geometry, partial differential equations, functional analysis, and other related subjects.
 It is usually held Beijing Time on Wednesday or Friday.

 <hr>